A look at the most active VC’s investing in SaaS (software as a service) startups right now.

 As a scale-up stage capital funder, Frog Capital tends to look at companies worth €3m to €30m, in need €5m – €20m of growth capital.

-With offices in San Francisco and NYC, Acceleprise have already raised $70 million to invest pre-seed capital in founders with disruptive SaaS technology.
-Having stockpiled over 95 companies in the enterprise software arena, Acceleprise have managed to attract some significant mentors to help their cause, including the CEOs of Gainsight, Five9, and Zuora, alongside execs from Cisco, Apple, and SalesForce.
+With offices in San Francisco and NYC, Acceleprise has already raised $70 million to invest pre-seed capital in founders with disruptive SaaS technology.
+Having stockpiled over 95 companies in the enterprise software arena, Acceleprise has managed to attract some significant mentors to help their cause, including the CEOs of Gainsight, Five9, and Zuora, alongside execs from Cisco, Apple, and SalesForce.